ikolomiets/ikolomiets.github.io/README.md

 so that when triggered it will post a given message to specific Slack channel:

 1. select existing channel or create new (e.g. "#prod-issues")
-2. go to channel's details (righ click on channel name, select "Open channel details")
+2. go to channel's details (right click on channel name, select "Open channel details")
 3. in channel details dialog open "Integrations" tab
 4. in "Workflow" section click on "Add a workflow"
 5. in the "Workflow Builder" dialog click on "Create"